Homelessness among students is ‘a hidden problem’

 The council debate and demonstration took place nearly two weeks after a man died sleeping rough outside the Roundhouse in Chalk Farm, the latest in a spate of homeless deaths dubbed a “national scandal” by the Bureau of Investigative Journalism.

 As winter draws in, preventing more deaths on Britain’s streets has become a priority for local authorities.
 But Streets Kitchen have raised concerns about local councils’ reliance on the voluntary sector, which they say could limit rough sleepers’ access to ‘services’ this winter.

 Green Party co-leader, Cllr.
 Sian Berry, spoke to protestors and press at the demonstration, which took place outside Camden’s Crowndale Centre.
-Addressing the nationwide crisis, Berry said: “With the largest number of people sleeping on Camden’s streets, we should be the ones shouting loudest to the government about needing support to give people shelter.
+Berry told London Student: “With the largest number of people sleeping on Camden’s streets, we should be the ones shouting loudest to the government about needing support to give people shelter.
 It seems that a lot of government policies are designed to let some people slip through the net, to be left without a home.
 I think that’s immoral, illegal and against people’s human rights.”